cclemente/Animal_accelerometry/README.md

 Date should then be labelled onto the accelerometer trace.
 To do this we have custom build a Matlab script which will allow you to input the timestamp from a video and isolate the accelerometer trace which represents the movement.
 Go to the matlab_scripts folder to complete this step.

 # Step 3: Build training data set
 Now you should have a series of small files with behaviour and accelerometer traced linked together.
 We need to combine them into a larger file for the next step in our analysis.

+# Step 4: Testing training data set

+# Step 5: chunking data and creating predictor variables
+This step is similar to what we have done above with the training data set, but here we dont have any associated activities.
+The files sizes are often very large meaning we need to split them up into small sections.